Yourzo/hasherBenchmarker/README.md

 ]
 }
 ```
+*
-* Config with two tests, in one benchmark:
+* Config with two tests, each in one benchmark:

 ```json
 {